Melbourne enters new lockdown, barring Australian Open crowds | Sports-Games

 "There are no fans.
 There are no crowds.
 These people are essentially at their workplace," he said.
 "The minimum number of staff for it to be run safely - not just for the virus but other reasons - will be there."
 The event had already been limited to 50% of usual capacity and was dogged by earlier complaints from some international players, who were forced to spend critical preparation time in quarantine.

-Event organisers confirmed the tournament would proceed without crowds over the next five days with no fans allowed at the match sites.
-Spectators would, however, be able to attend games scheduled for Thursday while those who had bought tickets to restricted events would get a refund, the organisers said in a statement.
+The tournament will proceed without crowds over the next five days with no fans allowed at the match sites, organisers said.
+Spectators will be able to attend games scheduled for Friday, while those who had bought tickets to restricted events will get a refund, they said in a statement.
+All states and territories, except New South Wales - which includes Sydney and is the nation's most populous state - closed their borders to Victoria on Friday citing the high risk of transmission.

-"Australian Open sessions today and tonight will continue as planned with COVID safe protocols in place," it said.
-Other states including Queensland, Western Australia and Tasmania that have practically eliminated the virus, closed their borders to Victoria.
-The most populous state of New South Wales, which recorded a 26th day with zero community cases on Friday, has so far kept its borders open.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)